On the Control of Fork-Join Networks

 \section{Extensions}

 It is possible to extend our results to more complex networks.
-We will consider a fork-join network in which there are task dependent holding costs in Section \ref{task_dep}.
+We first consider a fork-join network in which there are task dependent holding costs in Section \ref{task_dep}.
 Next, we consider a fork-join network in which jobs fork into an arbitrary number of jobs in Section \ref{ex_fork}.
-Then, we will consider a fork-join network with three job types in Section \ref{ex_type}.
+Lastly, we consider fork-join networks with more than two job types in Section \ref{ex_type}.
 In each of these extensions, we first construct and solve an approximating DCP, then interpret a control policy from the solution.
 Since we omit the asymptotic optimality proofs corresponding to these extensions, the suggested control policies are all heuristics.